-Register • Value Direction Description SPC_REFE ERENCECLOCK 20140 read/write Programs the external reference clock in the range from 1 MHz to 125 MHz. • External sampling rate in Hz as an integer value You need to se t up this register exactly to the frequency of the external fed in clock.
+Register Value Direction Description SPC_REF SPC_REFERENCECLOCK read/write Programs the external reference clock in the range stated in the technical data section.
+External sampling rate in Hz as an integer value t up this register exactly to the frequency of the external fed in clock.